 What is ClubSpark doing to support me as a coach?

-In order to support coaches in being compliant the following updates will be made to the system over the coming weeks:
+In order to support coaches in being compliant ClubSpark provide the following:

-- Ability for users to update their consents from their account area
+- The ability for users to update their consents from their account area

 - Ability to delete records if requested by any user

-- Preventing any user creating an account if they are under the age of 13
+- Preventing any user from creating an account if they are under the age of 13

 - Making it easier to identify junior records within the system